-The third alternative, establishing organ transplant services at MedStar Franklin Square Medical Center is the ideal solution.
+The third alternative, establishing organ transplant services at MFSMC is the ideal solution.
 The program will be fully integrated with the nationally recognized MGTI, and will achieve MedStar Health's strategic goals and objectives in the following ways:

-- It maintains the continuity of care that supports the highest quality outcomes by providing MedStar Health patients with this important service within the MedStar Health System. - It locates this much need service in convenient and accessible communities to MedStar's Central Maryland patients (MFSMC is located in the center of this region, and is conveniently accessed via Interstate 95 and Interstate 695).
+- It maintains the continuity of care that supports the highest quality outcomes by providing MedStar Health patients with this important service within the MedStar Health System. - It locates this much need service in a convenient and accessible location for MedStar's Central Maryland patients (MFSMC is located in the center of this region, and is conveniently accessed via Interstate 95 and Interstate 695).